PepsiCo

 PepsiCo, Inc. is an American multinational food and beverage corporation headquartered in Harrison, New York, in the hamlet of Purchase.
 PepsiCo's business encompasses all aspects of the food and beverage market.
 It oversees the manufacturing, distribution, and marketing of its products.
-PepsiCo was formed in 1965 with the merger of the Pepsi-Cola Company and Frito-Lay, Inc., PepsiCo has since expanded from its namesake product Pepsi to an immensely diversified range of food and beverage brands.
+PepsiCo was formed in 1965 with the merger of the Pepsi-Cola Company and Frito-Lay, Inc., PepsiCo has since expanded from its namesake product Pepsi to a diversified range of food and beverage brands.
 Significant acquisitions include Tropicana Products in 1998, the Quaker Oats Company in 2001, which added the Gatorade brand to the Pepsi portfolio, and Pioneer Foods in 2020 for US$1.7 billion.

-As of January 2021, the company possesses 23 brands that have over 1 billion $ each in sales annually.
-PepsiCo has operations all around the world and its products were distributed across more than 200 countries and territories, resulting in annual net revenues of over US$70 billion.
+As of January 2021, the company possesses 23 brands that each have over $1 billion in sales annually.
+PepsiCo products were distributed across more than 200 countries and territories, resulting in annual net revenues of over US$70 billion.
 PepsiCo is the second-largest food and beverage business in the world based on net revenue, profit, and market capitalization, behind Nestlé.
 In 2023, the company's seat in the Forbes Global 2000 was 82.
 PepsiCo's flagship product, Pepsi Cola, has been engaged in a rivalry for generations with Coca-Cola; it is commonly referred to as the cola wars.
 Although Coca-Cola outsells Pepsi Cola in the United States, PepsiCo within the North American market is the largest food and beverage company by net revenue.
-Ramon Laguarta has been the chief executive of PepsiCo since 2018.
 The company's beverage distribution and bottling is conducted by PepsiCo as well as by licensed bottlers in certain regions.

+PepsiCo has received criticism over poor working conditions, contributing to deforestation, use of genetically modified ingredients, significant water usage, presence of pesticide residue in products, contributing to global plastic pollution, significant carbon dioxide emissions, and poor product nutrition.
+In 2024, PepsiCo was the second-highest producer of branded plastic pollution globally.

 History

 Origins

 The soft drink Pepsi was developed by Caleb Bradham, a pharmacist and businessman from Duplin County, North Carolina.
 He coined the name "Pepsi-Cola" in 1898, marketing the drink from his pharmacy in New Bern, North Carolina.
+The name reflects the effects of enzyme Pepsin which helps in digestion.
 As his drink gained popularity Bradham founded the Pepsi-Cola Company in 1902 and registered a patent for his recipe in 1903.
 The company was incorporated under Delaware General Corporation Law in 1919.
 Bradham's company experienced years of success leading up to World War I. However, sugar rationing during the war and a volatile sugar market in the war's aftermath damaged the company's financial health to such a degree that in 1923, Bradham declared bankruptcy and returned to running pharmacies in North Carolina.